 Quick—to the Bell Curve!

-To begin, you’ll need a basic understanding of how processes and data build a standard bell curve and represent a fundamental concept of statistics.
-This video develops an example of a very typical bell curve, also known as a normal distribution curve, and walks you all the way through what Statistical Process Controls are and why they are needed in the food and beverage industries.
-We start by learning what a Sigma is (one standard deviation away from the mean), how a histogram works within the lower and upper specifications, what a healthy bell curve looks like, and more.
+First, you’ll need a basic understanding of how processes and data build a standard bell curve and represent a fundamental concept of statistics.
+This video develops an example of a typical bell curve, also known as a normal distribution curve, walking you through what Statistical Process Controls are and why the food and beverage industries need them.
+We start by learning what a sigma is (one standard deviation away from the mean), how a histogram works within the lower and upper specifications, what a healthy bell curve looks like, and more.

 Process Performance Index (Ppk)

-Process Performance Index (Ppk) tells you how well your bell curve fits within your spec limits and how well your production run conforms to your specification.
-To begin, consider this diagram (also located at around the 6:00 mark in the video).
+Process Performance Index (Ppk) indicates how well your bell curve fits within spec limits and how well your production run conforms to specification.
+Start with this diagram (also located around the 6:00 mark in the video).
 We’ll also cover a simple example of how you can use Ppk to understand your Process Yield.
-Most Food manufacturing companies target a 1.33 Ppk number, which means that 99.99% of all materials are within specification limits.
+Most food manufacturing companies target a 1.33 Ppk number, meaning 99.99% of all materials are within specification limits.